robcarver17/pysystemtrade/docs/production.md

 See [backups](#mongodb--csv-data).

-- It copies data from MongoDB and Parquet into a temporary .csv directory
+- It copies data from MongoDB and Parquet into a temporary CSV directory
-- It then copies the .csv files to the backup directory, "offsystem_backup_directory", subdirectory /csv
+- It then copies the CSV files to the backup directory, "offsystem_backup_directory", subdirectory /csv